Ecruz2026/TeamAssignment_M6/README.md

 # 1-25

+# Repository Intro
-# This repository contains a simple Python implementation of a number-guessing game.
-The program generates a random integer between 1 and 25, and invites users to guess the number through a series of prompts.
-Users enter their guesses, and the program provides feedback on whether the guess is too high, too low, or correct.
-The game continues until the user successfully guesses the number.
+# It's a basic implementation of a number-guessing game in Python.
+This generates a random number(integer) between 1 and 25 and invites the user to make guesses through a series of prompts.
+The user will input the guess, and it will tell them whether it's too high, too low, or correct.
+The game is over when the user has guessed the number.